Nike Logo

 Collaborations

-During its long history, Nike worked not only on its collections, but I collaborated with a lot of stars of professional sports.
+During its long history, Nike worked not only on its collections but also collaborated with a lot of stars of professional sports.
 Today the famous brand has more than a dozen collaborations, each with a different visual identity.
+Nike skillfully uses the image of sports stars to promote its products.
+Basketball player Michael Jordan, tennis player Maria Sharapova, and soccer player Ronaldo — are all the faces of the brand.
+Collaboration with sports stars helps to build Nike’s association with victories and achievements.

 1985, Jordan Wings